king-2349/wiiphone/README.md

 2. Download the repository and extract the zip file to wherever you want
 3. Once node is installed, open a command prompt in the folder you extracted the project to and run "npm install"
 4. Once npm install is done, run the command "npm run start" to start the server
-5. You can then go to https://10.0.0.141:3000 to open the wii remote ui.
+5. You can then go to https://10.0.0.141:3000 on your phone to open the wii remote ui.
 You will see a warning since the https certificate is self signed.
 Your browser will allow you to bypass this (Ex.
 For chrome, click on Advanced -> Proceed to 10.0.0.141)
 6. Press the "Give Motion Control Permission" button to get motion controls to work.
 The UI will say "Motion Enabled: true" when the motion controls are working
 6. If everything is working correctly the command prompt should say a remote has been connected and the ui will say "Connected: true"